Hyundai Motor Company: United States

+Supernal

+The Hyundai Motor Company established Supernal, an urban air mobility (UAM) subsidiary, in the United States in 2020.
+The name means "Best Quality" and "Heavenly".
+On 8 November 2023, Hyundai announced plans to build a plant in the US to produce flying taxis.
+As of February 2025, a full-scale technology demonstrator was undergoing ground testing.

+The prototype uses wingtip tilting rotors and four propellers fixed on booms that connect the wing to a "Bronco tail"—named after the Rockwell OV-10 Bronco tail.
+In 2023, Supernal established its headquarters in Washington D.C., its research and development facility is in Fremont, California, and its engineering headquarters is in Irvine, California.

 Canada

-The second-generation Hyundai Pony was available for sale in Canada starting with the 1984 model year.
-The Canadian Pony differed from its European counterparts by having 8 km/h bumpers, sealed-beam headlights, side marker lamps, and slightly different instrumentation and interior trim.
-Sales projections for 1984 called for 5,000 Ponys, but actual sales were closer to 25,000, making the Pony one of Canada's best-selling cars that year.
-A lesser-known model, also sold in Canada, was the Hyundai Stellar.
-Both models were available until 1987, when they were replaced by the Excel.

 In 1989, Hyundai Auto Canada Inc. opened a stamping and assembly plant in Bromont, Quebec, employing 800.
 The plant cost $387.7 million, with Quebec and Canadian federal government subsidies of $131 million.
 The plant was designed to manufacture approximately 2000 Hyundai Sonatas per week.
 Subsequently, Chrysler and Hyundai considered a joint venture that would have Chrysler rebranding the Sonata manufactured at Bromont – only to later announce the deal had failed.
 The Bromont plant was operational for four years before it closed – with Hyundai's sales unable to support the plant.
 With boost in sales in 2009, Hyundai Auto Canada Inc. is currently planning to build a new plant in Canada and resume production in Canada.
 Hyundai subsequently sold the plant, which was eventually purchased by Olymbec inc, a Quebec real estate developer.
 Hyundai is the No. 1 import car brand in Canada without a local plant.
 Sales over 100,000 cars-per-year mark in 2012.

 Mexico

-Hyundai Motor México entered the Mexican market in 2014 with the imported vehicles such as Grand i10, the Elantra, and the ix35.
+Hyundai Motor Mexico entered the Mexican market in 2014 with the imported vehicles such as Grand i10, the Elantra, and the ix35.
 Soon afterwards, the Hyundai Sonata joined the lineup.
 Prior to the introduction of the Hyundai brand for non-commercial vehicles, Hyundai passenger vehicles, light-duty cargo vans, and passenger vans were distributed by Chrysler de México, branded as Dodge.